-uconnect® allows you to transfer calls between the system and your cellular phone as you enter or exit your vehicle and enables you to mute the system's microphone for private conversation.
+UconnectTM Phone allows you to transfer calls between the system and your cellular phone as you enter or exit your vehicle and enables you to mute the system's microphone for private conversation.

-The uconnect® phone is driven through your Bluetooth® "Hands-Free Profile" cellular phone. uconnect® features Bluetooth® technology - the global standard that enables different electronic devices to connect to each other without wires or a docking station, so uconnect® phone works no matter where you stow your cellular phone (be it your purse, pocket, or briefcase), as long as your phone is turned on and has been paired to the vehicle's uconnect® phone.
-The uconnect® phone allows up to seven cellular phones to be linked to the system.
+The UconnectTM Phone is driven through your Bluetooth[®] "Hands-Free Profile" cellular phone.
+Uconnect[TM] features Bluetooth[®] technology - the global standard that enables different electronic devices to connect to each other without wires or a docking station, so UconnectTM Phone works no matter where you stow your cellular phone (be it your purse, pocket, or briefcase), as long as your phone is turned on and has been paired to the vehicle's Uconnect[TM] Phone.
+The Uconnect[TM] Phone allows up to seven cellular phones to be linked to the system.
 Only one linked (or paired) cellular phone can be used with the system at a time.
 The system is available in English, Spanish, or French languages.